Programs and Advocacy

 National Qualified Representative Program

-As part of the National Qualified Representative Program (NQRP), our staff provides representation to detained respondents with serious mental disorders who are found to be incompetent to represent themselves.
+ISLA is a provider for the National Qualified Representative Program (NQRP) through which our staff provides representation to detained immigrants with, oftentimes, serious mental disorders who are found to be incompetent to represent themselves.

 02